Lanyard Breakaway Switch Safety Alert

 Lanyard Breakaway Test Failure

-With the chains connected and jockey wheel on the ground, push the caravan so that the safety chains are at full stretch.
+With the chains connected and the jockey wheel on the ground, push the caravan so that the safety chains are at full stretch.

 Conclusion